Become a departmental contact

 Organise, host, or speak at an event

-We are organising an initial programme of activities to engage members of the University community with the Queering University programme, its purpose and key themes, and create spaces to explore them together.
+We organise an ongoing programme of activities to engage members of the University community with the Queering University programme, its purpose and key themes, and create spaces to explore them together.

-Through this work we hope also to identify gaps in current provision, and encourage any suggestions for additional/improved guidance, resources and support.
+We are working to identify and review existing guidance, resources and support available.
+Through this work we also identify gaps in current provision, and encourage any suggestions for additional/improved guidance, resources and support.

 Join the Queer & Trans Pedagogies Learning Circle